noraj/OSCP-Exam-Report-Template-Markdown/FAQ.md

 ![ImgPlaceholder](img/placeholder-image-300x225.png)
 ```

-The path can be relative from the generating script or the `src` folder.
-You can adjust this behavior by editing the `--resource-path` option in the `osert.rb` script.
+The path can be:

+- any absolute path
+- relative from the working directory
+- relative from `./src` folder
+- relative from `/usr/share/osert/src` folder
+- relative from any (relative or absolute) path you provide with `--resource-path`, e.g. `ruby osert.rb generate -r /tmp/mycert`

 For possible options, see [pandoc options](https://pandoc.org/MANUAL.html#general-options).

 ## Syntax highlight style ignored when no language provided